goOICT/SocialDistance/README.md

 We can help minimize peoples risk by creating risk profiles and categorization based on activity and minimize risk through tracking interactions.
 We can create a model to lower peoples risk.

 ### Users Personas: Essential personnel and eventually all personnel.
-* Grocery Sockers
+* Grocery Stockers checkers and workers
-* Caltrans road and municipal workers.
+* Caltrans road and municipal workers
 * Amazon warehouse workers
 * Security Guards
 * Hospital Staff